Daglish railway station

-Daglish railway station (officially Daglish Station) is a commuter railway station on the boundary of Daglish and Subiaco, suburbs of Perth, Western Australia.
+Daglish railway station is a suburban railway station in Daglish and Subiaco, suburbs of Perth, Western Australia.
 Opened on 14 July 1924, the station was named after Henry Daglish, who had been a mayor of Subiaco, a member for the electoral district of Subiaco, and a premier of Western Australia in the 1900s.
 Daglish was a resident of Subiaco for 22 years before he died in 1920.
 The station consists of an island platform accessed by a pedestrian underpass.
 Two small buildings are on the platform which operated as a parcels office and ticket office until 1970.
 The station is only partially accessible due to a steep access ramp and lack of tactile paving.

 Daglish station is on the Fremantle and Airport lines, which are part of the Transperth public transport network.
 Services on each line run every 12 minutes during peak hour and every 15 minutes outside peak hour and on weekends and public holidays.
 At night, trains are every half-hour or hour.
 The journey to Perth station is 4.9 km and takes 7 minutes.

 Description

 Daglish station is on the boundary of Daglish and Subiaco, suburbs of Perth, Western Australia.
 Parallel to the south-east is Railway Road and to the north-west is Stubbs Terrace.
 It is owned by the Public Transport Authority (PTA), a state government agency, and is part of the Transperth system.
 The station is 4.9 km, or a 7-minute train journey, from Perth station.
-The adjacent stations are Subiaco station towards Perth or High Wycombe and Shenton Park station towards Fremantle or Claremont.
+The adjacent stations are Subiaco station towards Perth or High Wycombe, and Shenton Park station towards Fremantle or Claremont.